 Pioneer DDJ-1000 vs. Pioneer DDJ-800.
 What are the main differences between these DJ controllers?
 How do they compare to each other in terms of build quality and features?
 Which one of these should you choose?
 There is a lot to be said here.
-We’ll answer all these questions and more in this detailed comparison of the Pioneer DDJ-800 and DDJ-1000 DJ controllers.
+We’ll answer all these questions and more.
 Let’s begin!

 - The general comparison – main differences